sblauth/cashocs/demos/documented/optimal_control/01_poisson/doc_optimal_control_config.md

 ***Truncated Newton method***

-The parameters for both the classical truncated Newton method and for the semi-smooth Newton method are determined in the following.
+The parameters for the truncated Newton method are determined in the following.

     inner_newton = cg